sdnts/zup/README.md

 ### Releases

+Bump up the version in `build.zig.zon`, as well as in `src/zup.zig`, and commit this change.

 Running the `Release` GitHub action with a version number tags the `HEAD` on `main` and creates a release draft.
 This must be published by a human manually.